 The Moore Theatre does not have its own parking lot.
 There is a loading zone right in front of the theatre’s main doors to drop off passengers.
 There are several pay lots in the area as well as metered street parking (after 6pm and Sundays are free).
 There is a multi-level garage at 3rd and Stewart and parking at Imperial Parking (next to Bed, Bath & Beyond) between Virginia & Stewart at 4th Avenue.
 Cost varies depending on the individual lot and you will want to refer to the attendant for lot closure times.

 Q: How long are the performances?

 The length of performances differs dramatically.
-Typically, we are aware of the approximate running times for Broadway performances several weeks in advance; usually from 90 – 180 minutes.
-For concerts beginning at 7:30pm or 8:00pm, they are usually over by 11:00pm.
+Typically, we are aware of the approximate run times for Broadway performances several weeks in advance; usually from 90 – 180 minutes.
+We do our best to include approximate run times on the related show pages on our website.

 Please note that the times given to us are an estimate provided by the production, based upon the best information available in advance of the performance and are subject to change.

 Please feel free to call our information line at 206-682-1414, Monday through Friday from 9:00 am to 5:00 pm for more information.